stellafychang/Web-Design-Challenge/README.md

     * Displays a responsive table containing the data used in the visualizations.

-      * The table is a bootstrap table component.
+      * The table is a Bootstrap table component.

       * The data came from exporting the .csv file as HTML, and a Pandas function called to_html was used to generate a HTML table.